 1.3.1.3 Does information indicate any changes in structure that would alter reproductive capacity?
 33.3 80

 60 Changes is stock structure have There is neither evidence nor any indication that the fishery has caused changes in stock structure of the R13, R34

 been detected but there is no North Pacific population of albacore that would affect recruitment.
-Age structure is monitored through l
+Age structure is monitored through

-evidence of negative effect on the assessment process. l
+evidence of negative effect on the assessment process.

-recruitment of the stock. l
+recruitment of the stock.

-80 Evidence exists that the fishery has I
+80 Evidence exists that the fishery has

 not caused changes in stock

 structure that would affect

-recruitment. l
+recruitment.

-100 Data strongly indicate a robust age, I
+100 Data strongly indicate a robust age,

-sex and genetic structure in the l
+sex and genetic structure in the

-stock, such as would maintain l
+stock, such as would maintain

-reproductive capacity. i
+reproductive capacity.

-Princip Fishing operations should allow for the maintenance of the structure, productivity, function and diversity of the habitat and associated dependent and ecologically related species) on which the fishery depends e ecosystem (including 33.3 92 2.1 (MSC Criterion 1) The fishe The fishery shall be conducted at catch levels that continually maintain the high productivity of the target popula ecological community relative to its potential productivity. ation(s) and associated 50.0 91 2.1.1 There is adequate determination of ecosystem factors relevant to the geographical scale and life history strategy (of the target species.
-32.0 l ng Commentary The three MSC Criteria are given equal weightings.
-Sub-criteria under MSC Criterion 2.1 are weighted e abitat Ü , impacts and possible 'ghost fishing', which is down-weighted - these issues being of relatively minor fishery.
-Under sub-criterion 2.1.1, the Performance Indicators are weighted equally, again with the knowledge of habitat.
-2.1.1.1 Are the nature, sensitivity and distribution of habitats relevant to the fishing operations known?
-4.0 100 80 Information exists on the habitat types but may not comprehensive or up to d seasonal distribution of froperations is known.
-The nature and distribution main habitat types are knownerate detail.
-Informat recent.
-The distribution of operations is monitored a sensitivity of key habitats understood.
-The nature, sensitivity, and distribution of habitats relevant to the fishing operations are well known.
-The habitat, which is generally defined as open ocean pelagic areas often associated with regions of oceanic frontal structure, has remained constant throughout the history of the fishery, except for range extensions further offshore to about 160 deg.
-E. Oceanographic conditions and their influence on albacore and other fish stocks are monitored on an ongoing basis.
-The distribution of fishing operations and their effort is monitored using mandatory logbook records and is readily available to fishery managers via the annual PFMC HMS FMP Stock Assessment and Fishery Evaluation (SAFE) report, as mandated by US Federal law.
-R3, R29, R38, R40 100 The nature, sensitivity an distribution of all habitate to the fishing operations in detail.
-Information is The distribution of fishin operations and their efformonitored. s relevant are known recent.
+Fishing operations should allow for the maintenance of the structure, productivity, function and diversity of the habitat and associated dependent and ecologically related species) on which the fishery depends e ecosystem (including 33.3 92 2.1 (MS C Criterion 1) The fishery shall be conducted at catch levels that continually maintain the high productivity of the target popula ecological community relative to its potential productivity. ation(s) and associated 50.0 91 2.1.1 There is adequate determination of ecosystem factors relevant to the geographical scale and life history strategy of of the target species.
+32.0 - Weightin ng Commentary The three MSC Criteria are given equal weightings, but Criteria 3 is not applicable to this fishery and i riteria under MSC Criterion 2.1 are weighted equally except 2.1.3, relating to habitat impacts and possible 'gho these issues being of relatively minor importance for such a highly pelagic fishery.
+Under sub-criterion weighted equally, again with the exception of the Indicator relating to knowledge of habitat. st fishing', which is dow n-weigh Indicato nted - rs are 2.1.1.1 Are the nature, sensitivity and distribution of habitats relevant to the fishing operations known?
+4.0 100 60 80 Information exists on the habitat types but may no comprehensive or up to seasonal distribution of to operations is known.
+The nature and distribution main habitat types are kn moderate detail.
+Informa recent.
+The distribution operations is monitored sensitivity of key habitat understood. be habitat, which is generally defined as open ocean pelagic areas often associated with regions of oceanic frontal structure, has remained constant throughout the history of the fishery, except for range extensions further offshore to about 160 deg.
+E. Oceanographic conditions and their influence on albacore and other fish stocks are monitored on an ongoing basis. on of all own in tion is fishing operations and their effort is monitored using mandatory logbook records and is readily available to fishery managers via the annual PFMC HMS FMP Stock Assessment and Fishery Evaluation (SAFE) report, as mandated by US Federal law.
+R3, R29, R38, R40 100 The nature, sensitivity and distribution of all habitand to the fishing operations in detail.
+Information is The distribution of fishind operations and their efform monitored. s relevant are known recent. g